tamaroning/haribote-lang/README.md

 - This repository contains hrb, haribote-lang interpreter
 - hrb runs in two modes, normal mode and interactive mode (a.k.a.
 REPL)
 - Input source code is converted into internal code
-- and optimized it in several ways
+- and is optimized it in several ways

 For further information, See [Optimization Strategy](#Optimization-Strategy) or [My Blog(ja)](https://tamaron.hatenablog.com/entry/2021/11/20/165929).